 Pods¶

-In Kubernetes, a Pod is the smallest schedulable and manageable unit, representing one or more tightly coupled containers (such as the main application container and its helper containers).
+In Kubernetes, a Pod is the smallest schedulable and manageable unit, representing one or more tightly coupled containers (such as the main application container and its auxiliary containers).
 These containers share the same network namespace, storage volumes, and lifecycle, and are considered a "logical application instance."
-Pods provide a co-operative runtime environment for containers.
+Pods provide a collaborative running environment for containers.

 For more information, refer to Pods.